 Tows 10,000+ pounds easily.
 Most gas Class A motorhomes max out at ~5,000 lbs.
 With this rig you can pull a real vehicle, not just a tow dolly.

 Fleetwood's TOP DIESEL line in 2004.
-Not the entry-level Bounder.
-Not the budget Southwind.
 The Revolution was the flagship — built to compete with Newmar Mountain Aire and Tiffin Phaeton.

 Translation: this isn't a “starter motorhome.”
 It's the kind of rig people upgrade TO, not from.